 There’s a very simple idea that we strove to incorporate into the HG-1.
-If you weigh 17 grams of coffee beans for your shot and put it into our grinder, you should get as close to 17 grams as possible of ground coffee coming out.
-Anything left in the machine is wasted and any retained grounds will grow stale and rancid impacting the quality of your next shot.
+If you weigh 17 grams of coffee beans for your shot and put it into our grinder, you should get as close to 17 grams of ground coffee coming out.
+Anything left in the machine is wasted and retained grounds quickly grow stale and rancid inevitably impacting the quality of your next shot.

 Many home and commercial grinders suffer from the two shortcomings.
 The first is the difficulty of cleaning the machine and the second is the amount of ground coffee retained in the unit after use.
 These two issues go hand in hand.
-As the picture on the left illustrates ground coffee can fill up every nook and cranny in a grinder and if the machine is difficult to service this quickly becomes a problem.
+As the picture illustrates, ground coffee can fill every nook and cranny in a grinder.
+If the machine is difficult to service this quickly becomes a problem.

 Manufacturers often turn a blind eye to these problems forcing the user to either adopt arduous cleaning regimens or resort to workarounds to compensate for design deficiencies.
 We wanted to address retention and ease of cleaning in the HG-1 design from the very beginning.
 One of our solutions was to incorporate a direct exit path for the grounds from the burrs.